abbodi1406/BatUtil/uup-converter-wimlib/README.md

 - However, those updates are only applied by Windows Update, they not actual part of the UUP source itself and will not be included in the converted ISO/WIM by default

-- The recommended choice to get those updates incorporated, is to convert UUP to ISO normally, afterwards you can use W10UI.cmd script or similar projects to integrate the updates
+- The recommended choice to get those updates incorporated, is to convert UUP to ISO normally, afterwards you can use W10UI.cmd script or similar projects to integrate all available updates

 - Nevertheless, **AddUpdates** option provide built-in ability to directly integrate these updates, resulting a refreshed ISO/WIM

+- Note: This only works with install.wim (option 1 or 2 in the choices menu), because install.esd file is not servicable

 **How to:**